makyo/writing/work/sawtooth/run-ragged/index.md

 > Hey!
 What's cooking?

 Clutching at her phone, she stifled a whine on rereading her message. *What's cooking* was an idiom, right?
 Was she being confusing?
 Did she use it right?
-What if-
+What if--

 > Casserole!
 Want me to save you some?